 IAS 12.46 and IAS 12.47 require current and deferred taxes to be measured using tax rates or laws enacted or substantively enacted at the end of the reporting period.

 In Swiss tax law, there is an interplay between the federal and cantonal tax laws.
 The Federal Tax Harmonization Act (“FTHA”) is a federal law that provides a framework and general guidelines to the cantons.
 The cantons themselves are obliged to implement the mandatory guidelines of the FTHA into cantonal law.
 Cantonal tax regulations are only applicable for tax-paying entities once the cantonal legislative process is completed.
+We summarized the current status of cantonal implementation here.

 Taking this relationship into account, the Q&A concludes that “substantive enactment” of the tax reform is only given once the cantonal legislative procedures are also completed.
 As an example, a company based in Zurich that is currently taxed under the mixed company regime may only consider the tax reform – including the abolishment of the mixed company relief and the reduction of the ordinary corporate income tax rate in Zurich – in its IFRS financial statements once the canton of Zurich has substantively enacted its amended cantonal tax law (a popular vote is scheduled for 1 September 2019).
 This approach reduces the number of one-time effects and reconciling items a reporting entity needs to consider during the year 2019.